polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/consensus.md

 In systems that use a finality gadget, the fork choice rule must be modified to consider the results of the finality game.
 For example, instead of taking the longest chain period, a node would take the longest chain that contains the most recently finalized block.
-Substrate provides the Grandpa finality gadget.
+Substrate provides the GRANDPA finality gadget.

 ## Consensus in Substrate

-The Substrate framework ships with several consensus engines that provide block authoring, or finality. his article provides a brief overview.
+The Substrate framework ships with several consensus engines that provide block authoring, or finality.
+This article provides a brief overview of the offerings included with Substrate itself.
+Developers are always welcome to provide their own custom consensus algorithms.

 ### Aura